Home > FAQ

 3. Complete the entire application.
-Please make a note in the “additional materials” section of the GDR application that you would like to be considered for the Fellowship in Theology and Practice.
+Please select yes in the application if you wish to be considered for the Fellowship in Theology and Practice.

-4. Use the online form to write a supplemental essay to apply for the Fellowship in Theology and Practice.
-The supplemental essay is also due December 15.
+4. Write a supplemental essay to apply for the Fellowship in Theology and Practice.
+The supplemental essay should be included in the application.

 5. Please note that this essay supplements but does not replace your statement of purpose in the standard GDR application.

 6. Finalists for the fellowship will be invited to visit the campus in early February.